danny-dirksen/full-focus-contract/README.md

-# Full Focus Contract (FFC)
+# Full Focus Contract

-A contract that has helped me focus.
+A contract that I sign when I want to focus on a task.
 You can view or sign it [here](https://danny-dirksen.github.io/full-focus-contract/).